Detecting a Leak

 How to Report a Gas LeakTo report a natural gas odor or emergency, leave the area immediately, call 911 and then call us 800-959-5325.

 - If you smell a rotten egg or sulfur-like odor in or around your home, at work or in your neighborhood, this odor may be the result of a natural gas leak.

 - Natural gas is colorless and odorless, so we’ve added an odorant called mercaptan to warn you of a natural gas leak.

-- When outside: Blowing dirt, persistent bubbling in puddles or standing water or dead vegetation in an otherwise healthy area are signs of a possible leak around a pipeline.
+- When outside: Blowing dirt, persistent bubbling in puddles, standing water or dead vegetation in an otherwise healthy area, are signs of a possible leak around a pipeline.

 - An unusual noise like a hissing or roaring sound can indicate a leak on a pipeline.
 If you hear a hissing noise around your natural gas piping, meter or appliances, or if your natural gas appliance fails to ignite, you may have a natural gas leak.

 - Natural gas is flammable and can be ignited by heat, sparks or flames.